Wiki Loves Earth: History

 The first Wiki Loves Earth competition was held in 2013 in Ukraine.
 Head of its organizing committee was ethnographer Yevhen Buket.
 In the next years the competition become international and spread to other countries.
 In 2014, the competition was extended beyond Europe, with a total of 16 participating countries.
 The 2015 edition of Wiki Loves Earth has seen more than 8,500 contestants participating from 26 countries, with over 100,000 photo submissions.
 A photo from Pakistan won grand prize in 2015 edition of Wiki Loves Earth, depicting Shangrila Resort, located at Skardu, Gilgit-Baltistan, Pakistan.

 Wiki Loves Earth 2016 saw more than 7,000 participants from 26 countries, with over 75,000 photographs submitted.
 In 2017, the contest expanded its geography more than ever before, with 36 countries participating that year and the contest reaching a record number of over 131,000 uploaded photographs.
 The number of participating countries slightly decreased in 2018, but the year of 2019 has again seen 37 countries taking part in the competition.
-Over the past several years, Wiki Loves Earth cooperated with UNESCO, holding special nominations for UNESCO biosphere reserves and UNESCO Global Geoparks.
+Over the past several years, Wiki Loves Earth cooperated with UNESCO, holding special nominations for UNESCO biosphere reserves and UNESCO Global Geoparks.The India edition of Wiki Loves Earth was revived in 2025 after an eight-year hiatus, receiving a strong response with 1,372 contributors and over 9,764 images uploaded.

 Wiki Loves Earth is a sister competition of Wiki Loves Monuments, which is also an annual international photographic competition held during the month of September, organised worldwide by the Wikipedia community members and focus on local historical monuments and heritage sites.
 WLM according to the Guinness Book of Records, is the world's largest photography competition.